FILL THE BUS

 Where do the supplies go?

 Supplies collected from the buses during Fill the Bus weekend will go directly to school districts – distributed by school counselors, nurses and other personnel.
-Supplies collected through corporate drives will be directed to help rural school districts and area nonprofits.
+Supplies collected through corporate drives will be directed to help rural school districts.

 How do I sign up to volunteer?